duccionarbone/cleaniverse/README.md

-The project follows the Clean Architecture principles, which divides the codebase into four main modules:
+The project follows the Clean Architecture principles, which divides the codebase into four modules: